elisagdelope/GRL_sample_similarity_PD/README.md

 ```

 The wandb agent will execute `cv_wandb.py` with its set of hyperparameters (as defined in `wandb_config_gcn.yaml` or corresponding `yaml` file, depending on the experiment).
 Note that for a given experiment, the same sweep file with random hyperparameter search is utilized.

+## Data

+The public transcriptomics data used in this project was derived from the Parkinson’s Progression Markers Initiative (https://www.ppmi-info.org/, RNAseq - IR3).
+The metabolomics data from LuxPARK is not publicly available as it is linked to the Luxembourg Parkinson’s Study and its internal regulations.
+Any requests for accessing the dataset can be directed to request.ncer-pd@uni.lu.

+## License
+The code is available under the MIT License (see `LICENSE`).